Throwback Edit Version: I edited this in October 2024, checked the links and converted it to the new WordPress blocks format.

-I had read so many reviews about this camera.
-An Olympus, my favourite, and sort after…want it.
+I have read so many reviews about this camera, but this is my first time trying it.
+It is an Olympus, my favourite brand, and sort after…so I want it.
 I searched eBay and set a maximum price for myself, which was actually quite low.
-I bid that maximum on a few items and watched each one go over my maximum bid.
+I bid that maximum on a few items and watched each one get sold over my maximum.
 Then finally one stuck and I got it.
 A bonus was that it was listed by a charity shop so the money went to a good cause too.

 I got one in great condition, with a box and the A11 flash attachment.
-The seals needed changing and I did a terrible job in my rush to actually use the camera.
-Later I took the seals out and tried again, still not perfect but much better.
-The main place to make sure they were in good condition was the door hinge.
+The seals needed changing and I did a terrible job in my rush to use the camera.
+Later, I took the seals out and tried again.
+They were still not perfect but much better.
+The main place to make sure they were in good condition, was the door hinge.
 I find this is the area where most light leaks occur on my wombled cameras.

-The camera turns on by sliding the cover , which then sits over the rewind knob.
+The camera turns on by sliding the lens cover, which then sits over the rewind knob.
 There are soooo many websites with details about this camera.
 Here are just a few:

 35MMC